 These viewing modes are available for the Message Tool Window, which shows the build output.

 You may need the build output always visible, or you may want it hidden unless a warning/error occurs.
 To configure the desired behaviour of the Message tool window, click the Settings icon and chose from the following options:

+Always Show on Build (default).
 This option forces the Messages tool window to stay visible for every build.
 In case it was closed manually, the window will be reopened for the next build.

+Auto-Hide and Show on Warning/Error.
 The Messages tool window will appear only if a warning/error occurred during the compilation and will stay hidden for the successful build.
 If the window was opened manually, CLion will hide it for the next build.

+Both disabled.
 In this case, CLion will not force the Messages tool window to open unless there is a warning/error.
 Otherwise, the window will remain in the state you previously forced (opened or closed).